Odin Langen: Later career

 After his defeat, he became Administrator of the Packers and Stockyards Administration of the United States Department of Agriculture from January 1971 to April 1972, when he resigned to resume farming pursuits in Kennedy, Minnesota.

 Personal life

-He was married to Lillian Thelma Clauson (1911–1988) with which he had three children and one step child.
-The only known name was that of the stepson, Dawson Langei.
+He was married to Lillian Thelma Clauson (1911–1988) with whom he had three children.
 Odin Langen died in 1976.
 His funeral was held at the Red River Lutheran Church in Kennedy, Minnesota.